 If you’re into browsing, make sure to check out the Event Calendar regularly.
 We update it almost every day and often list exciting new opportunities at the top of the page.

-Gray ticket icons indicate a free event.
 The Event Calendar updates its inventory every 15 minutes.
-If the ticket icon is red and says ‘Sold Out,’ someone else has already snapped up High 5’s allotment for that performance.
+If you see the orange “Sold Out” box at the top of the page or the ticket quantity drop down says ‘Sold Out,’ someone else has already snapped up High 5’s allotment for that performance.
+If the ticket quantity drop down says ‘Expired’, the sales have closed for the particular performance.
 We do, however, recommend that you check the calendar often — sometimes customers change their minds after putting tickets in their shopping carts or later inform us that they can’t attend their performance.
-You can also put your name on the Wait List for an event – the link is on the left-hand side of the Event Calendar.
+You can also put your name on the Wait List for an event – email with your name, show name and time and number of tickets you’re interested in.
 And don’t forget another obvious source of tickets — the organization itself!
 High 5’s inventory only represents a tiny portion of the seats available to each performance, so use the link provided at the bottom of each Event Information page to check out what student discounts an organization offers directly.

 You can buy your tickets online any time of the day.
-Procrastinators beware though, all sales close by 12:00 p.m. the morning of a show (and often on Friday mornings for all weekend events).
+Procrastinators beware though, all sales typically close by 11 a.m. the morning of the show.
+Occasionally, at the request of the arts partner of the event, we will list an event for a couple of hours longer or close sales earlier but this happens very infrequently and a special note will be posted on the event page.
 High 5 museum tickets may be bought in advance or on the same day as your visit.
 Each pass is valid for one visit, and can be used anytime up to 30 days after purchase.

 Our calendar is updated almost every day, but High 5 allotments for popular venues can sell out very quickly however, so don’t delay.

-Click any yellow ‘Buy Tickets’ icon on the Event Calendar or an Event Information page, and you’ll be sent to a Ticketweb purchase page for that event.
+Click the ‘Buy Tickets’ icon on the Event Information page, and you’ll be sent to a purchase page for that event.
 There, follow the instructions and fill out the necessary information, including your credit card details.
 (Remember, if the card is your parent or guardian’s, make sure you have permission!)
 Once your payment has been accepted, you’ll see a confirmation page, which looks like this.
 If you don’t see this page, your sale has not gone through.
-Make sure to print out either the confirmation page or the email voucher that you should receive shortly.
+Make sure to print out either the confirmation page or the “Your Tickets” email that you should receive shortly.
 Take your print-out and your ID to the show’s box office at least 30 minutes prior to the curtain time and the box office will hand you the tickets you need to find your seats.